 Heat sealed polyethylene is a common material for durable covers.
 Like most synthetic materials it won’t hold up to UV exposure forever so do plan to replace these covers every 5-10 years depending.

-The most durable waterproof seams for a motorcycle tent are going to be welded, or melted together.
+The most durable waterproof seams for a motorcycle garage are going to be welded, or melted together.
 In this process two layers of synthetic material are actually heat sealed together to create a strong and waterproof bond.

 This is superior to sewing because it leaves no holes behind for rain to get in, and it’s stronger than a sewn seam if done right.

-What To Do If Your Tent Fails
+What If Your Motorcycle Garage or Shelter Fails

 Alright, so it’s not under warranty any more.
 Maybe a branch fell off and punched a hole in your motorcycle cover.
 Maybe you’ve had it for years and the fabric is beginning to weaken and drip.
 Either way there are a couple things you can do to repair or improve your motorcycle cover.